 Should I allow for some extra time to reread the topics?

-How to study to study well?
+How to study well?

 With this and the next three posts comprising our Level 1 Topics Series, we try to explain what level 1 CFA exam topics are all about.
 You’ll learn about level 1 topic weights and the number of modules to study or formulas to remember.

-Importantly, since level 1 is a computer-based exam, the number of exam questions has been reduced from 240 to 180, i.e. 90 per each exam session.
+Importantly, since level 1 is a computer-based exam, the number of exam questions has been reduced from 240 to 180, i.e. 90 per exam session.
 We estimate the number of exam questions per topic for level 1 exams in the summary below.

 During your level 1 CFA exam, you will be tested on:

-Describing Level 1 CFA Exam Topics
+Describing 2024 Level 1 CFA Exam Topics

 1.